Alcohol and Drug Abuse Prevention Policy

 Applicable Legal Sanctions

 Employees and students who violate State and/or Federal law may be subject to criminal prosecution.
 A number of Illinois and Federal statutes provide extended definitions of what constitutes illegal possession, use, and distribution of alcohol and drugs.
 Criminal penalties for violations of Illinois statutes include terms of imprisonment for up to sixty (60) years and fines of up to $500,000.
 Equally severe penalties and sanctions may be imposed for violations of Federal statutes.
-Detailed information on penalties and sanctions are distributed annually to all students, faculty and staff and are available from the Office of Student Rights and Responsibilities.
+Detailed information on penalties and sanctions are distributed annually to all students, faculty and staff and are available from Student Affairs.
 Definitions of legal sanctions under Illinois law for the unlawful possession, use and distribution of illicit drugs and alcohol are included in 720 ILCS Sec.
 570/201 et seq. and 720 ILCS Sec 550/1 et seq., copies of which are available for review by students and employees in the University library.

 Distribution of Materials

-EMPLOYEES: Office of Human Resources
+EMPLOYEES: Human Resources

 Prior to the start of the fall semester, all students will be sent the Drug and Alcohol Prevention Policy via e-mail/targeted announcement.